The Shift

 Day in the Life

-Later you sync with the AI Architect on feasibility, cost, and risk for upcoming priorities—trading off ambition, budget, and technical guardrails.
-You close the day in Learn: which criteria produced clean first-pass output, which ones invited reasonable-but-wrong interpretations, and how your templates and examples should evolve.
-The throughline is more precision thinking and outcome evaluation, less ceremony and status theater.
+You sync with the AI Architect on feasibility, cost, and risk for upcoming priorities, trading off ambition, budget, and guardrails.
+Then Learn: which criteria produced clean first-pass output, which ones invited reasonable-but-wrong interpretations, and how templates should evolve.

 Connection to HELM